Heartburn Causes, Symptoms and Treatment are no mystery to our group of highly trained professionals focused on ensuring

 Heartburn is caused by acid in the stomach contents that reflux into the esophagus causing irritation.
 Two approaches are used to address this.
 The first and most common is medication to either neutralize the stomach acid or cause the stomach to make less of it.
 By the irritant, irritation goes away and the symptom of heartburn is usually improved.
 However, under this scenario, the reflux continues but it just does not contain acid.
 The second approach is to actually restore the function of the valve between the stomach and the esophagus (LES) to actually stop the reflux.
 With a functional valve, the stomach still makes acid, but it stays where it belongs.
 If there is no acid refluxing into the esophagus, there is no heartburn.
 In order to restore LES function, a minimally invasive surgical procedure is required, several of which are available through the Heartburn Treatment Center.

 Today, make that decision to contact Dr. Nilesh Patel.
-Register for your FREE Seminar at one of our heartburn treatment centers.
+Register for your FREE Evaluation at one of our heartburn treatment centers.
 If you would like to speak to someone about heartburn causes, symptoms and treatment options please fill out our online contact us form.